pgRouting/pgrouting/doc/max_flow/pgr_maxFlowMinCost.rst

    :end-before: -- q2

 .. index::
-    single: maxFlowMinCost(One to Many) - Experimental
+    single: maxFlowMinCost(One to Many) - Experimental on v3.0

 One to Many
 ...............................................................................